 Trains

-The Train à Grande Vitesse (TGV) is France’s high-speed rail network which connects all its major cities.
-The TGV travels at high speeds, so journeys between cities on opposite sides of the country are only between one and three hours long.
+The Train à Grande Vitesse (TGV) is France’s high-speed rail network, which connects all its major cities.
+The TGV travels at speeds of up to 200 miles per hour (320km/h), so journeys between cities on opposite sides of the country are only one to three hours long.

-A France Pass is available to those wanting to use the TGV and local trains frequently.
-This pass allows travellers to hop on and off trains and travel to many destinations with just one ticket.
-Travellers can also use the Transport Express Regional (TER) to travel short distances around France.
+Multiple rail pass options are available if you want to use the TGV and local trains frequently.
+The Eurail France Pass (for non-European residents) or Interrail France Pass (for European residents) allows you to hop on and off trains and travel to many destinations with just one ticket.
+You can also use the Transport Express Regional (TER) to travel short distances around France.

-Trains can also be used to travel to neighbouring countries such as Germany, Spain, Switzerland and Italy.
+You can use trains to travel to neighbouring countries such as Germany, Spain, Switzerland and Italy.
+Direct high-speed connections link France with Brussels, Luxembourg, Frankfurt, and Munich.

 Eurotunnel

-Opened in 1994, the Eurotunnel links France and England via a dry-land tunnel under the English Channel.
-High-speed trains transport cars, buses and passengers underneath the ocean.
-The shuttle runs every day of the year, and departures are frequent.
+Opened in 1994, the Eurotunnel (now branded as LeShuttle) links France and England via a dry-land tunnel under the English Channel.
+High-speed trains move cars, buses and passengers underneath the ocean.
+The shuttle runs every day of the year, with up to four departures per hour during peak times.

 Buses

-Buses in France are more affordable than trains, but are slower and less luxurious.
-While most cities have urban bus routes, intercity buses are limited.
-France does not have a long-distance coach network, making trains the only option apart from driving.
-Buses are more frequent in rural areas, such as Brittany and Normandy, where there are few train lines.
+Buses in France are more affordable than trains but are slower and less luxurious.
+Most cities have urban bus routes, and long-distance coach services have expanded since the market started being deregulated.
+Major operators include FlixBus and BlaBlaCar Bus, offering routes throughout France and to neighbouring countries.
+Buses are more frequently used in rural areas, such as Brittany and Normandy, where there are few train lines.

 Metro